rbouadjenek/deakin-ai-challenge2022/README.md

-JOIN the **Deakin Simpsons Challenge 2022** Webinar on **XXX, March XXth at XX:XX PM**.
+JOIN the **Deakin Simpsons Challenge 2022** Webinar on **Wednesday, March 30th at 18:00 PM**.
 This webinar will review procedures and tips for participating and offer a live Q&A session with the challenge organizers and AI experts.

 Please [register for the Webinar here]()!